rrra/www/content/post/2021/june-minutes.md

 ### Good of the Order

-* Tim K0CRF mentioned it was a good showing at Sheyenne Oaks for the SKCC ND Expedition. event.
+* Tim K0CRF mentioned it was a good showing at Sheyenne Oaks for the SKCC ND Expedition event.

-* Brad KE0LDS mentioned the LDS Preparedness Fair on September 11^th^.
+* Brad KE0LDS mentioned the LDS Preparedness Fair on September 11<sup>th</sup>.
 The club trailer will be there with a setup inside.

 * Brad also received a phone call from Tony KD0SBW, his wife underwent a serious surgery at Mayo Clinic yesterday.
 Tony specifically asked the